William Lane Craig: Other views

 As a non-voluntaristic divine command theorist, Craig believes God had the moral right to command the killing of the Canaanites if they refused to leave their land, as depicted in the Book of Deuteronomy.
 This has led to some controversy, as seen in a critique by Wes Morriston.
 Craig has also proposed a neo-Apollinarian Christology in which the divine logos stands in for the human soul of Christ and completes his human nature.

 Reception

 According to Nathan Schneider, "[many] professional philosophers know about him only vaguely, but in the field of philosophy of religion, [Craig's] books and articles are among the most cited".
 Fellow philosopher Quentin Smith writes that "William Lane Craig is one [of] the leading philosophers of religion and one of the leading philosophers of time."

-In 2021 Academic Influence website ranked Craig the nineteenth most influential philosopher in the world over the previous three decades (1990-2020) and the world's fourth most influential theologian over the same period.
+In 2021, Academic Influence ranked Craig the nineteenth most influential philosopher in the world over the previous three decades (1990–2020) and the world's fourth most influential theologian over the same period.

+In 2009, New Atheist Christopher Hitchens had an interview before his debate with Craig in that same year.
+During that interview, Hitchens said: "I can tell you that my brothers and sisters and co-thinkers in the unbelieving community take [Craig] very seriously.
+He's thought of as a very tough guy.
+Very rigorous, very scholarly, very formidable. [...]
+I say that without reserve.
+I don't say it because I'm here.
+Normally, I don't get people saying: 'Good luck tonight' and 'don't let us down', you know.
+But with him, I do."

+In 2011, with respect and compliment to his debating skills, New Atheist Sam Harris once described Craig as "the one Christian apologist who seems to have put the fear of God into many of my fellow atheists".

+Following a 2011 debate with Craig, Lawrence Krauss stated that Craig had a "simplistic view of the world" and that in the debate, Craig had said "disingenuous distortions, simplifications, and outright lies".

+In 2014, he was named alumnus of the year by Wheaton College.

+After his debate with Craig in 2014, Sean Carroll expressed frustration: "the following pattern repeated multiple times: Craig would make an argument, I would reply, and Craig would just repeat the original argument".

+In 2016, Craig was named Alumnus of the Year by Trinity Evangelical Divinity School.